FormidableLabs/webpack-dashboard-docs/README.md

-# webpack-dashboard-docs
+# Webpack-Dashboard Documentation
-Documentation for webpack-dashboard
+Documentation for webpack-dashboard, a CLI dashboard for webpack dev server.